 Safety Data Sheets / Workplace Safety Posters / HSNO Articles for Download

-Safety Data Sheets (SDSs) are designed to protect the health and safety of people in the workplace by providing information on the hazards of substances and how they should be safely used, stored, transported and disposed of.
-SDSs also describe emergency procedures, such as what to do in the event of a spill or fire.
+Safety Data Sheets (SDS) are designed to protect the health and safety of people in the workplace by providing information on the hazards of substances and how they should be safely used, stored, transported and disposed of.
+SDS also describe emergency procedures, such as what to do in the event of a spill or fire.